aatxe/diet-coke/README.md

 ## Using Diet Coke ##

-Diet Coke currently exists only in the form of a REPL.
-It's a fairly straightforward console, featuring only three commands (`:multiline`, `:type`, and `:quit`).
+Diet Coke consists of both a single file interpreter and a REPL.
+The interpreter simply takes a path to a single file and interprets it (n.b. this requires an entrypoint named main).
+The REPL is a fairly straightforward console, featuring only three commands (`:multiline`, `:type`, and `:quit`).
 You can toggle multiline input mode on and off using `:m on` and `:m off` (or the long-form `:multiline`).
 You can query the type of an arbitrary expression using `:type expr` or `:t expr` for short.
 Finally, you can quit the console using `:quit` or `:exit`.
 The REPL will also bind the result of every computation to a fresh result variable.
+To run a single file, use `sbt "run file.coke"` and to run the REPL, use `repl.sh`.

 ## Syntax ##